-Please check here for updates as they become available, we have also added a COVID-19 resource portal, click the COVID-19 tab at the top of the page.
+Please check here for updates as they become available, we have also added a COVID-19 resource portal.

 PPP Loan Update

 The President just signed the Paycheck Protection Program Flexibility Act (PPPFA) into law this morning.
 There are a number of provisions that will be very helpful for borrowers looking to maximize their loan forgiveness:

 Here are a few highlights of the changes: